Holmbeck Farm Airfield

 All Pilots must be conversant with QNH and QNE settings on their altimeter.

-The Southern Field
+The Southern Field (currently CLOSED)

 There are two fields available to us.
-The Main Airfield and the Southern Field.
-It is preferred that we use the Southern Field.
+The Main Airfield and the

 Take off and landing is possible in all directions.
 However beware that there are large high voltage power lines to the North.
 Therefore, when launching into a wind with a Northerly element use the Southern field.
 You can access the Southern field via a gate in the south perimeter of the main airfield.
 This field is purely used by us.
 It may be overgrown.